-Big juicy blueberries take these soft and fluffy buttermilk biscuits to the next level, and if that’s not enough a fresh lemony glaze sends them right over the top!
+These Sweet Blueberry Biscuits with Lemon Glaze are soft and fluffy and loaded with fresh blueberries and they’re finished with a fresh lemony glaze that sends them right over the top!
 I dare you to eat just one!!

 FOR THE BISCUITS

 - 2 cups all-purpose flour, plus more for work surface

 - 1 1/2 teaspoons salt

 - 1 stick unsalted butter, frozen and shaved, (*see notes below)

 - 1 1/4 cups full-fat buttermilk

 FOR THE LEMON GLAZE

 - 1 cup powdered sugar